dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 Take `default` template as an example.

 Run `docfx template export default`.
-It exports what's inside `default` template into folder `_exported_templates`.
-You can see that there are set of *Preprocessor* and *Renderer* files to deal with different type of documents.
+It exports what's inside `default` template into the folder `_exported_templates`.
+You can see that there are sets of *Preprocessor* and *Renderer* files to deal with different types of documents.

-DocFX supports specifying multiple templates for a documentation project, which means that you can leverage the `default` template to handle other types of documents, together with your custom template.
+DocFX supports specifying multiple templates for a documentation project.
+That allows you to leverage the `default` template for handling other types of documents, together with your custom template.

 When dealing with multiple templates, DocFX merges the files inside these templates.

-The principle for merging is: when file name collides, the file in latter template overwrites the one in former template.
+The principle for merging is: if a file name collides then the file in the latter template overwrites the one in the former template.

-For example, you can merge `default` template and your custom template by calling `docfx build docfx.json -t default,c:/docfx_howto/simple_template`.
-Multiple templates are splitted by comma `,` in command line.
+For example, you can merge `default` template and your custom template by calling `docfx build docfx.json -t default, c:/docfx_howto/simple_template`.
+Multiple templates are split by a comma `,` in the command line.
 Or you can define it in `docfx.json` by:
 ```
 "build": {
     "template": [